Transpacific Antiracism: Contents

 Initially, in the "Discourses" part, the book discusses early 20th century black-Japanese cooperation, and black perspectives concerning the country, including how the perspectives changed in that era.
 In "Collectives" the topic shifts to the second half of the century, and how the Japanese adopted tactics of civil rights figures.

 The first chapter highlights proposals for African-American and Japanese alliances in World War I, as African-Americans perceived Japan as opposing white people.
 The second chapter focuses on W.E.B.
 DuBois's advocacy for Japan and his perception that it, opposed to European and U.S. powers, could be an ally for his causes.
 He also addressed DuBois in the previous chapter.
 Jeeyun Lim of Denison University described the analysis of DuBois as having "more depth and with [the author's] own brand of critical acumen" compared to other works.
 According to the book, DuBois did not acknowledge racist attitudes from the Japanese.
 Onishi argued that the said advocacy unintentionally promoted Eurocentrism.

 The third chapter discusses the "Association of Negro Studies" (Kokujin Kenkyu no Kai), a post-World War II group of Japanese people studying African-Americans, and the left-leaning intelligentsia that formed its membership.
-In addition to the group, the chapter emphasizes Yoshitaka Yukina.
+In addition to the group, the chapter emphasizes Yoshitaka Nukina.
 The fourth discusses white and black U.S. soldiers and locals in Okinawa who opposed the U.S. governmental goals.
 Ivory describes the Okinawa chapter as "the most satisfying read of all", with the passages describing how the groups did not achieve their aims to work together as being the "most impressive" aspect.

 The ending portion of the book describes a class on African-American studies Onishi taught, with the majority of the students being black.
 Naoko Shibusawa of Brown University stated that Onishi is "unapologetically hopeful that another world is possible."

 According to Marc Gallicchio of Villanova University, the author includes information on negative traits of his subjects even though he "is clearly sympathetic with the anti-imperialist, ant[sic]-racist agenda of his subjects".
 Lim described the Association of Negro Studies chapter's discussion on how black radical political thought had influence on the Japanese is what "few have done before".
 Shibusawa wrote that some "distressing" incidents are discussed in the book and "the tales that Onishi tells are not romanticized."